ImDeveloperz/bloodDonation/README.md

 ---

 This project was developed by a passionate team of innovators.
-We thank everyone who contributed to making Lifelink a success:
+We thank everyone who contributed to making LifelinkAi a success:

 - Yahya ERRAME – AI & Backend Developer
 - Mohamed RIFAI – AI & Backend Developer